-bands in each lane are compared to those in Patterns of marked other lanes.

-marked bands registers against X-ray film.
-Ra-

-Membrane is placed diation from probeon X-ray film as dark
+bands in each lane are compared to those in Patterns of marked MATCH other lanes. marked bands registers against X-ray film.
+Raon X-ray film as dark Membrane is placed diation from probebands.

-bands.

 Adapted from The Washington Post, June 1989